 - Pour the pudding batter into a greased baking dish and place in the oven.
 Bake for 45 to 50 minutes, or until the pudding is set and the top is lightly browned.
 Cut into squares and serve warm or at room temperature.

-Kugel Variations
+Kugel Notes and Variations

 - Substitute pot cheese or cottage cheese for the cream cheese.
 Put the cottage cheese through a sieve to break it up before stirring it into the rest of the ingredients.